sensu/sensu-docs/content/sensu-go/5.11/reference/assets.md

 be set using the `--cache-dir` flag.
 You can disable assets for an agent using the agent `disable-assets` [configuration flag][30].

-You can find use case of a Sensu resource (a check) and an asset in this [example asset with a check][31].
+You can find a use case using a Sensu resource (a check) and an asset in this [example asset with a check][31].

 ## Asset format specification